 Dome A is the highest part of Eastern Antarctic ice shield.
 The ice near it is at least 2,400 m thick and below the Dome A is located Gamburtsev Mountain Range.
-These mountains reach height up to 2,700 m and in many ways are similar to Alps.
+These mountains reach a height up to 2,700 m and in many ways are similar to the Alps.
 It is possible that the development of Eastern Antarctic ice shield started from the glaciers of this mountain range in late Eocene some 35 million years ago.

 Area around Dome A is extremely flat – if Dome A is located 4092.5 m above the sea level, the lowest spot in 30 km distance around it is 4,090.2 m above the sea level – height difference over 30 km is only 2.3 m.